 Your upload speed determines how quickly you can send photos, videos and other files from your computer to the web.
 For some users, such as film and music creators, getting a good upload speed is vital.
 Thankfully, Plusnet offers one of the fastest average upload speeds of any mainstream UK broadband provider on its up to 76Mbps package (as determined by Ofcom).
 You have to choose fibre optic broadband to get these high upload speeds.

 Free activation with broadband and phone

 Your internet is activated for free when you take a phone plan with Plusnet broadband.
-The standard price for activation is £25 with standard broadband, and £50 with fibre.
 You also receive a free broadband router, making the whole installation process a low-price affair.

 Customer service is available seven days a week

-Plusnet’s customer service helpline is based in the UK and is active 24 hours a day, seven days a week.
-Knowing you can call someone at any time of the day or night for help can be a great relief.
+Plusnet’s customer service helpline is based in the UK and is active seven days a week, between 7.30am and 10pm.
 It’s free too, and it’s included with all Plusnet broadband plans.

 A line rental saver is available